Priscilla Gagné

-Priscilla Gagné (born May 21, 1986) is a partially blind Canadian judoka.
+Priscilla Gagné (born 21 May 1986) is a partially blind Canadian judoka.
 She won a silver medal at the 2020 Summer Paralympics.

-On August 21, 2021, Gagné was announced as Canada's flagbearer during the 2020 Summer Paralympics opening ceremony.
+On 21 August 2021, Gagné was announced as Canada's flagbearer during the 2020 Summer Paralympics opening ceremony.

 Career

-She won the bronze medal at the 2015 Para Judo World Cup.
+Gagné won the bronze medal at the 2015 Para Judo World Cup.

 She is a double Parapan silver medalist and was the first Canadian female medalist in the IBSA World Championships.

+Gagné will be inducted into the Women's Wrestling Hall of Fame in 2024.